 The original cause of the Polish turmoil were economic problems endemic to the system: low productivity, administrative overcentralization, inadequate incentives.
-These difficulties manifested themselves already around 1970 but the Polish Government saved itself, for the time being, from the necessity of reform by the device of massive borrowing from abroad.
+These difficulties manifested themselves already around 1970 but the Polish Government saved itself, for the time being from the necessity of reform by the device of massive borrowing from abroad.
 Unwilling to solve its problems by way of reform and yet afraid of the workers and intellectuals who defiantly organized themselves, the Polish Government temporized.
-In the summer of 1980, to avoid an open confrontation, it was finally compelled to recognize the existence of a trade union organization outside party control -- something that Communism had not tolerated since 1920.
+In the summer of 1980, to avoid an open confrontation, it was compelled to recognize the existence of a trade union organization outside party control -- something that Communism has not tolerated since 1920.

 But the process of decomposition did not stop here.
 The dissatisfaction soon spread into the ranks of the party itself, whose rank-and-file demanded a greater voice in decisions.
 With amazing speed the party apparatus, composed of three million members, disintegrated.
-In March 1981 the Party hierarchy had to agree to a thoroughgoing democratization of its apparatus, allowing for free elections of its functionaries.
+In March 1981 the Party hierarchy had qually | to agree to a thoroughgoing democratization of its apparatus, allowing for free elections of its functionaries.

-Thus, in nine months, the entire social and political system of Communist Poland was profoundly shaken from within, without bloody riots, foreign intervention, or even a change in the forms of government.
-The system proved unexpectedly vulnerable to internal pressures.
+Thus, in nine months, the entire social and political system of Communist Poland was profoundly shaken from within, without bloods rists foreign intervention, or even a change in the forms INSERT p.17 (single spaced).

-In a sense, the post-Mao reforms in China may also be regarded as a revulsion against Marxism-Leninism by leaders who have concluded that it is unworkable.
+In a sense, the post-Mao reforms in China may also be regarded as a revulsion against Marxism-Leninism by reviewal leaders who have concluded that it is unworkable.
 In the opinion of some Chinese specialists, the attacks on Mao are a disguised assault on the entire communist doctrine.
 If that is correct, the crisis of communism assumes even more urgent forms.
-Should if there reforms well go as for a colonic.

-Conditions in Poland and the Soviet Union are admittedly quite different.
-Russia lacks a tradition of free associations, an independent peasantry, and a powerful church commanding the loyalty of the nation.
-Nor is there in the USSR, with its diverse ethnic composition, that spirit of nationalism which has given the people of Poland their sense of unity.
-There exists, therefore, little likelihood of a political upheaval in Russia on the Polish model.
-In the Soviet Union fundamental change is less likely to come from a mass movement initiated below than from a drastic reorientation of the government itself.
+the Polish model.
+In likely to come from a mass movement initiated below than from a drastic reorientation of the government itself.
 Such has been the tradition of Russian history: major changes of the country's institutions and orientation have almost always come from above, from the state authorities.

-Reform, however, especially of a fundamental kind, confronts the Soviet ruling elite with uncomfortable problems.
+Reform, however, especially of a fundamental kind confronts the Soviet ruling elite with uncomfortable problems.
 Its de facto authority inside the country rests on a demonstrated ability to fend off any and all challenges.
-It must, therefore, always be, or, at the very least, appear to be omnipotent.
-The aversion of

-Russian governments throughout history to reform derives from the fear that the population at large might interpret reform as a concession to pressure and admission of weakness.
-For that reason, the preference of the Soviet leadership is to have no reforms at all.
-When failures compel it to tamper with the system, it likes to confine itself to meaningless administrative reshuffles which do not affect the system's essentials.
-It will tackle reform in earnest only if convinced that the alternative is disaster.
-Then, however, it will strive to introduce changes likely to have little if any minimal effect on its own status, i.e., that will jeoparidze neither the party's power nor its authoritarian structure.
+It must, therefore, always be ^ or at the very least appear to be omnipotent.
+The aversion of Russian governments throughout history to reform derives from the fear that the population at large might interpret reform as a concession to pressure and admission of weakness.
+For that reason, the preference of the Soviet leadership is for no reforms at all.
+When failures compel it to tamper with the system, it whatever. curpue itself to likes to do so by means of meaningless administrative reshuffles which do not affect the system's essentials.
+It will tackle reform in earnest only if convinced that the alternative is Then, however, it will strive to introduce changes likely to have little if any minimal effect on its own status, i.e., that will jeoparidze neither the party's power nor its authoritarian structure.